"...When you're in a Jaeger, suddenly, you can fight the hurricane. You can win."

 The World's Expert on Getting Killed: The Kaidanovsky couple and the Wei triplets are experts in kicking Kaiju asses but are quickly killed when Otachi and Leatherback show up.
 Both Kaiju are much stronger than anything they've previously faced, fight as a team, and have weapons neither set of pilots has ever encountered.

 Wrestler in All of Us: For all their advanced technology, many of the Jaegers' combat styles are based on grappling, holds, and throws.
-Gipsy Danger even seems to pull off a suplex at one point!
+Gipsy holds Leatherback under its arms, and Crimson Typhoon uses the fact Otachi grabbed her hands to flip, turn and throw her at Cherno.

 Wrong Genre Savvy: While the world believes the Kaiju are mindless monsters attacking at random, a more sinister purpose becomes evident as the film unfolds.